emberjs/website/source/blog/2017-01-23-ember-2-11-released.md

 the instrumentation changes are behind an experiment flag which allows us to understand the needs and write a [much more complete RFC](https://github.com/ember-cli/rfcs/pull/90).

-We hope to continue making changes that make it easier to contribute to Ember CLI with higher confidence.
+We will continue this effort in upcoming releases.

 #### Other Notable Changes